Erin Burke Brown, Ph.D.

 Brown has more than 10 years of experience working in community engagement.
-Prior to her current role, she worked at a local nonprofit with children of incarcerated parents.
-She also participated in the Teach for America program where she served as a 5th grade teacher in Baton Rouge, La.
-Brown’s research and teaching interests include service-learning, inclusion and diversity, community partnerships and university student development.
+Prior to her work at VCU, she worked at a local nonprofit with children of incarcerated parents.
+She also participated in the Teach for America program where she served as a fifth-grade teacher in Baton Rouge, La.
+Brown’s research and teaching interests include service learning, inclusion and diversity, community partnerships and university student development.